 That's why it's important to supervise your dog closely around any novelty toys this Easter.
 You can also check out our guide to the top Easter activities for dogs for some suggestions on how to safely entertain your dog over the holiday weekend.

 Easter also means the arrival of spring and the spring planting season.
 But as your yard becomes filled with colorful springtime blooms, and as you plant new additions in your garden, be very wary that you're not exposing your dog to any toxic plants.

 Many types of lily such as Easter lilies, tiger lilies, and daylilies are all toxic to dogs and can cause gastrointestinal issues like vomiting, diarrhea, and abdominal pain.
-Keep this in mind if someone gives you an Easter lily as a gift, and make sure you're well aware which common garden plants are toxic to dogs.
+Other spring plants seen in easter centerpieces like daffodils, hyacinths and tulips can also be toxic if your furball gets a bite.
+Keep this in mind if someone gives you an Easter lily or bouquet as a gift, and make sure you're well aware which common garden plants are toxic to dogs.

 Safety for the season

 Keeping your dog safe this Easter is easy.
 Now that you're aware of the major Easter hazards for dogs, all you have to do is take a few simple steps to make sure your fur-baby stays out of trouble this holiday weekend.
 And with your dog looked after, you can focus on sharing the celebrations with your furry family member.

 If you're worried about Easter hazards affecting your dog, check out our pet insurance comparison tool to find the right policy for your pet!